deepankarpant15/Electron_Tut/README.md

 ### Opening a Book

-1. Click the "📖 Open Book" button on the welcome screen
+1. Click the "📖 Import Book" button on the welcome screen
-2. Select a text file (.txt) from your computer
+2. Select a pdf/epub file from your computer
 3. The book will load and display the first page

 ### Navigation